 From these annual school events, children are selected to compete in Central Zone sports, many of whom then go on to represent St Mark’s at the Interzone competitions.
 Further to this, our children are often represented at regional and national competitions.

 Year 5 to 8 children are offered a range of traditional sports in both summer and winter codes.
-In summer, this includes softball, tennis, and cricket.
-In winter, rugby, netball, hockey, and football are offered.
-St Mark’s School plays fixtures in these sports against other independent schools and teams.
+In summer, this includes cricket, touch rugby and tennis.
+In winter, football, hockey and netball are offered.
+St Mark’s School plays fixtures in these sports against other private schools and teams.
 These fixtures take place every term, with summer codes in Terms 1 and 4, and winter codes in Terms 2 and 3.

-All sport and physical education at St Mark’s School is overseen by the Head of Sport and the Head of PSPE and is well-supported by parents and members of our School community.
+All sport and physical education at St Mark’s School is overseen by the Head of Sport and the Head of PE and is well-supported by parents and members of our learning community.